10buttons/awedio/README.md

 ## Motivation

-Built for creating activities for [10 Buttons](https://www.10Buttons.com), a screen-less tablet for kids.
+Built for creating activities for [boppo](https://boppo.com), a screenless tablet for kids.
 Purposefully kept generic to be usable in other contexts.

 ## Alternatives and Inspiration